msavoiu/ao3-wrapped/README.md

 You can check it out (and get your own Wrapped) [here](https://ao3wrapped.lol)!

 ## About
 I've always been a nerdy kid at heart, and while I love checking my Spotify Wrapped stats at the end of every year, I always wished I could get the stats for the fanfiction I read too.
 After all, I spend a lot more time reading than I do streaming music.

-Before this project, I would generate my stats by using a web scraping Google Chrome extension, sending my data to Google Sheets as a CSV, and manually creating my own graphs and charts from there.
+Before building this project, I would generate my stats by using a web scraping Google Chrome extension, sending my data to Google Sheets as a CSV, and manually creating my own graphs and charts from there.
 However, I wanted an easier and more user-friendly way to generate my reading stats, and that's how AO3 Wrapped was born!

 AO3 Wrapped will show you:
 - 🫂 Total word count read